1.2 Board of Regents Committees

 - Gathering information on issues and policies pertinent to the committee’s work, which may include directing the work and considering the reports of special and inter-institutional committees of the Board of Regents.

-- Providing oversight and policy recommendations related to:
+- Providing oversight and policy recommendations for the universities and special schools related to:

 - intercollegiate athletics